-Field Action Category Click on the drop down arrow and select the Bar Chart category:
+Field Action Category Click on the drop down arrow and select the Bar Chart category: • Column (the default, as illustrated) or • Horizontal Bar Туре Click on the drop down arrow and select how the object Type is represented: As a Cluster of columns (the default, as illustrated) with each property represented by a column or bar in the cluster

-• Column (the default, as illustrated above) or Column (the default, as mustrated above) of Horizontal Bar Package Note Туре Click on the drop down arrow and select how the object Type is represented: • As a Cluster of columns (the default, illustrated above) with each property represented by a column or bar in the cluster • As a Stack, where each object is represented by a single column or bar and each property is represented by a segment of that bar; the bars are different lengths, depending on the sum of the values of the segments As a 100% Stack, where the single bars or columns are of equal lengths (100%) and the segments represent the percentage contribution of each property Actor 0 20 40 60 80 100 0 This option is grayed out if the 'Group By properties' field on the 'Chart Details Details' page has no value.
+As a Stack, where each object is represented by a single column or bar and each property is represented by a segment of that bar; the bars are different lengths, depending on the sum of the values of the segments As a 100% Stack, where the single bars or columns are of equal lengths (100%) and the segments represent the percentage contribution of each property Details' page has no value.
 The Chart then displays as a simple column or horizontal bar for each object.
-Gradient Click on the drop down arrow and select the direction of the color gradient in each bar: ch • Solid Color (no color gradient) Horizontal (color fades from bottom to top) • Vertical (color fades from left to right) • Pipe (the default, as shown above; color fades from edges to center) Bevel (each bar appears raised, with color shading) Transparency Click on the slider and drag it across until the illustration shows the degree of transparency you require.
-The left extreme (no transparency) sets the bars to full fill color (as shown above the right extreme (full transparency) sets the bars to colored edges and no fill. e); Note Package Requirement
+Gradient Click on the drop down arrow and select the direction of the color gradient in each bar: Solid Color (no color gradient) Horizontal (color fades from bottom to top) Vertical (color fades from left to right) • Pipe (the default, as shown; color fades from edges to center) Bevel (each bar appears raised, with color shading) Transparency Click on the slider and drag it across until the illustration shows the degree of transparency you require.
+The left extreme (no transparency) sets the bars to full fill color (as shown earlier); the right extreme (full transparency) sets the bars to colored edges and no fill.
 Show Data Labels This checkbox defaults to selected, to display the column or segment values as a framed label (as shown).
 Deselect the checkbox to hide the labels (as shown for the 'Gradient', 'Type' and 'Transparency' fields).
-Display Shadow This checkbox defaults to selected, to display the column or bar with a gray shadow (as shown above).
+Display Shadow This checkbox defaults to selected, to display the column or bar with a gray shadow (as shown).

 Deselect the checkbox to omit the shadow.
 (At a transparency of approximately 50% through to 100% the bars do not have a shadow either.)
 Display Legend Select this checkbox to show the meaning of the Chart bars, columns or segments as a legend to the right of the diagram.
 Deselect the checkbox to hide the legend.
-Label Position If 'Show Data Labels' is selected, click on the drop down arrow and select the position in which to display the labels relative to the column, bar or segment: • 'Center' - the label is shown in the center of the column, bar or segment • 'Inside End' - the label is shown inside the top of the column or segment, or at the right end of the bar • 'Inside Base' - the label is shown inside the base of the column or segment, or at the left end of the bar • 'Outside End' - the label is shown off the end of the column, bar or segment and linked to it by a line (the default, as shown above) The first three options are illustrated in this composite picture: UseCase 2 5 7 2 Actor 0 End label, cluster End label, cluster Package Note Base label, cluster ОК Click on this button to apply the changes and close the dialog.
+Label Position If 'Show Data Labels' is selected, click on the drop down arrow and select the position in which to display the labels relative to the column, bar or segment: 'Center' - the label is shown in the center of the column, bar or segment 'Inside End' - the label is shown inside the top of the column or segment, or at the right end of the bar 'Inside Base' - the label is shown inside the left end of the bar 'Outside End' - the label is shown off the end of the column, bar or segment and linked to it by a line (the default, as illustrated previously)

+UseCase 2 5 7 2 Actor 0 End label, cluster End label, cluster Package Center label, cluster Note OK Click on this button to apply the changes and close the dialog.
 Cancel Click on this button to abort the changes and close the dialog.